-I first joined the Liberal Democrats in 2013, after getting fed up with how little information there was about the local council and local councillors.
+I first joined the Liberal Democrats in 2013 - I was getting fed up with how little information there was about the local council and local councillors, and so decided to do something about it.
 I stood for election in the City Council elections of 2015 in my local ward, Coleridge.
 I got over 1000 votes and a swing of 12%, although unfortunately that wasn’t enough to win.
 I’m now standing in my local division for the County elections, Romsey (after the boundary changes this year).

 My wife and I are active in the local community - we’re both regular members of St Martin’s Church on Suez Road, and my wife helps run Girlguiding for the south-east area of Cambridge, as well as running a Guide group of her own.
-I’ve been involved in local politics - knocking on people’s doors, speaking to residents, trying to fix problems, for 3 years now.
-I’ve also played the cello in several local orchestras, and am currently in a folk band doing gigs all around East Anglia.
+I’ve been involved in local politics - knocking on people’s doors, speaking to residents, trying to fix problems, for over 3 years now.
+I’ve also played the cello in several local orchestras, and my folk band performs all around East Anglia.

 Why vote on the 4th May?